-Spark's talented workforce is a representation of gender, ethnicity, culture and experience.
-Spark's Board believe that building greater diversity and inclusion among our people speaks to our role as a major New Zealand company that shows leadership in areas important to society.
+Spark's talented workforce is a representation of New Zealand's gender, ethnicity, culture and experience.
+Spark's Board believes that building greater diversity and inclusion among our people speaks to our role as a major New Zealand Company that shows leadership in areas important to society.
+Improving diversity is a Company-wide ambition.
+This year we have included ethnicity data for our people, including our Leadership Squad and Board.
+This can be found in the 'Creating value for our people' section of the 2022 Annual Report.
 The Board also believes that a highly inclusive, adaptive culture will unlock future growth and ultimately deliver enhanced customer experiences and business performance.
 One of Spark's major initiatives is to invite all employees to make the Blue Heart Pledge, which is an individual's personal commitment to support a 'heart-led' approach to diversity and inclusion at Spark.